Special Relativity -- Applications to astronomy and the accelerator physics: Synchrotron Radiation

 \subsubsection{Influence of the Kick According to Conventional Theory}

-Up to this point we considered an electron moving along a circular trajectory that lies in the $(x,z)$-plane and tangent to the $z$ axis.
-The phase difference in the fields will be determined by the position of the observer and by the electron trajectory.
-Let us now discuss the bending magnet radiation from a single electron with arbitrary angular deflection and offset with respect to the nominal orbit.
+Up to this point, we have examined the case of an electron moving along a circular trajectory confined to the $(x,z)$-plane and tangent to the $z$-axis.
+The resulting phase difference in the emitted fields is influenced by both the observer’s position and the specifics of the electron’s motion.
+We now shift focus to the radiation emitted by a single electron traversing a bending magnet, allowing for arbitrary angular deflection and spatial offset relative to the nominal orbit.

-Approximation for the electron path (see Eq. (\ref{shiftilt}), Eq. (\ref{curvabs}) in the Appendix III) can be used to characterize the field from an electron moving on any trajectory.
-Using Eq. (\ref{sz}) and Eq. (\ref{rpdis}) an approximated expression for $s(z)$ can be found:
+An approximate representation of the electron’s path—given by Eqs. (\ref{shiftilt}) and (\ref{curvabs}) in Appendix A3—can be used to characterize the emitted field for a general trajectory.
+By applying Eqs. (\ref{sz}) and (\ref{rpdis}), we derive an approximate expression for $s(z)$:

 so that

 and